chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 .. tip::
     Changing the initial values of the optimization problem to ones that are closer to the solution seen above can reduce the computation time.

 We may now verify if these values correspond to the studied system.
-To do so, as it was done in the previous example, we calculate the counts for the set of particle positions that we have.
+To do so, as it was done in the previous example, we calculate the counts for the set of particle positions that the corresponding experimental counts are known.

 Before executing the ``rpt_3d`` application we have to change a few parameters in the ``rpt_parameters.prm`` file.